casualcore/casual-java/README.md

 # Casual Java Integration

-The prupose of this project is to implement a java native communication implementation for casual-middleware.
+The purpose of this project is to implement a java native communication implementation for casual-middleware.
 It also contains a JCA 1.7 ResourceAdapter to allow for distributed XA